JPSieg/MeltR/README.md

 <img src= "https://render.githubusercontent.com/render/math?math={E = F_{max} %2b (F_{min} - F_{max})*\frac{(K_{D}%2b[A]_{T-estimated}%2b[B]_{T}X) - \sqrt{{(K_{D}%2b[A]_{T-estimated}%2bB]_{T}X)}^2 - 4[A]_{T-estimated}[B]_{T}X}}{2[A]_{T-estimated}}  \qquad (10)}#gh-light-mode-only">
 <img src="https://render.githubusercontent.com/render/math?math={\color{white}E = F_{max} %2b (F_{min} - F_{max})*\frac{(K_{D}%2b[A]_{T-estimated}%2b[B]_{T}X) - \sqrt{{(K_{D}%2b[A]_{T-estimated}%2bB]_{T}X)}^2 - 4[A]_{T-estimated}[B]_{T}X}}{2[A]_{T-estimated}}  \qquad (10)}#gh-dark-mode-only">

-By default, the fit to determine X allows R and K<sub>D</sub> to float.
+By default, the fit to determine X allows X and K<sub>D</sub> to float.
 The user should also use an argument called "low_K", to set the Kd in the optimization fit to several K<sub>D</sub> that are more than 10 times less than the fluorophore labeled strand concentrations, as described in Section 4.1.3.
-The user should then inspect the X from several iterations of the optimization algorithm set to different "low_K" values to make sure it is similar to the iteration that allows the K<sub>D</sub> to float.
+The user should then inspect X from several iterations of the optimization algorithm set to different "low_K" values to make sure it is similar to the iteration that allows the K<sub>D</sub> to float.

 [A]<sub>T</sub> is then corrected with Equation 11.